YangLu1031/cloud-builders/Beta/README.md

 to the community-supported container images for the underlying tools.

-For example, the Maven Project supports over 100 versioned combinations of Maven, Java, JDK/JRE, and platform.
+For example, the Maven Project supports over 100 versioned combinations of Maven, Java, JDK/JRE, and platform on [DockerHub](https://hub.docker.com/_/maven).
 You can choose the exact desired combination and have complete control over version adoption and migration in the build system.

 Each tool in the Beta Builders provides example usage for both the Beta Builder and the underlying versioned tool.